vigetlabs/microcosm/docs/microcosm.md

     // Defines how to clean data before it is injected into the
     // This is used by seed.
 Like `serialize`, it reduces over all
     // stores, returning the result of `store.deserialize(data)` }
+  seed(data) {
+    // Tells the microcosm how it should handle data injected from
+    // sources.
+    //
+    // By default, it will clean the data with `deserialize` and
+    // then override the existing data set with the new values
+    //
+    // seed will trigger a change event
+  }
   toJSON() {
     // A default implementation of serialization.
 Just returns `this.serialize()`